This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Vanilla Wafers

-How To Make Banana Pudding Recipe
+How To Make Southern Banana Pudding Recipe

-Banana Pudding: Step 1 is to bring your milk to a simmer; I prefer to use half and half because it's more flavorful than whole milk.
-You want the milk warm enough to touch, and at the same time, the milk is warming up.
-In a medium bowl, combine egg yolk, sugar, cornstarch and salt until smooth.
+Step 1 is to bring your milk to a simmer; I prefer to use half and half because it's more flavorful than whole milk.
+You want the milk warm enough to touch and at the same time, the milk is warming up.
+Mix egg yolk, sugar, cornstarch, and salt in a medium bowl until smooth.

-While pudding is in the ice bath, in a medium bowl, beat the heavy whipping cream for 2-3 minutes with a hand mixer until light and fluffy.
+While the pudding is in the ice bath, beat the heavy whipping cream in a medium bowl with a hand mixer for 2-3 minutes until light and fluffy.
 Whisk in sweetened condensed milk, then gently fold in fresh whipped cream.
-Transfer to a bowl, cover with plastic wrap and press the plastic wrap onto the pudding.
-Pop in the fridge for 4 hours minimum or overnight.

-Pro Recipe Tips & Tricks
+Pro Recipe Substitutions, Tips & Tricks

 Here are a few notes I had from making this outstanding banana pudding.